Teodor92/Project-Company-Life/specification/user-stories/create-contact-admin.md

 # Create/edit contacts details administration

 This page allows administrators to create or edit Contact details.

+**Note:** If you wish you can create this form as a modal and not as a seprate page.

 ## Page wireframe